The main differences between a toaster oven and a conventional oven lie in size, energy efficiency, cooking capacity, and versatility.

 Higher Energy Consumption

-It’s a substantial size and thorough heat is a double-edged sword; while it cooks with consistency, a conventional oven can cost more in energy usage over time, especially for smaller or more time-sensitive dishes and snacks.
+It’s a substantial size and thorough heat is a double-edged sword; while it cooks with consistency, a conventional oven can cost more energy usage over time, especially for smaller or more time-sensitive dishes and snacks.

 Takes Up More Space